Solutions Analyst - IT-Online

 These solutions are meant to address identified user requirements and business objectives.

-- Research and identify any rules that might impact solution delivery, such as compliance, data governance, or other business rules.
+- Research & identify any rules that might impact solution delivery, such as compliance, data governance, or other business rules.

 Technical Skills/Experience